ceres-solver/ceres-solver/docs/source/solving.rst

    Callbacks that are executed at the end of each iteration of the :class:`Minimizer`.
 They are executed in the order that they are specified in this vector.
-By default, parameter blocks are updated only at the end of the optimization, i.e when the :class:`Minimizer` terminates.
+By default, parameter blocks are updated only at the end of the optimization, i.e., when the :class:`Minimizer` terminates.
 This behavior is controlled by :member:`Solver::Options::update_state_every_variable`.
 If the user wishes to have access to the update parameter blocks when his/her